A comprehensive service.

 International grantmaking is our expertise.
-We provide remarkable service, tailored to your needs.
+We provide remarkable, high-touch service, tailored to your needs.
 Our comprehensive solutions, our in-depth knowledge of the requirements, and our team's extensive cross-cultural experience have gained us the trust of many of the largest foundations and donor advised funds in the United States.

 Equivalency Determination PLUS

 In addition to the Equivalency Determination certificate, Equivalency Determination PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
 We manage all communications with the foreign grantee, review the grant agreement (as appropriate), secure grantee signatures, obtain international wire transfer information, and confirm receipt of funds.